codebude/QRCoder/README.md

 ### Micro QR Codes

 QRCoder supports Micro QR codes, which are smaller versions of standard QR codes suitable for applications with limited space.
-Micro QR codes can store less data but require less space.
+Micro QR codes have significantly limited storage capacity—as few as 5 numeric digits (M1) or as many as 35 numeric digits (M4), with alphanumeric and byte data storing even less.

 ```csharp
 using QRCoder;